PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 ### Pausing Workflow Execution

-To stop the queue from invoking your worklow, throttle workflow execution and set the limit to `0`.
+To stop the queue from invoking your workflow, throttle workflow execution and set the limit to `0`.

 ### Increasing the queue size for a workflow